bark-simulator/bark/docs/source/example.md

 Examples
 =========================
-In order to get started with BARK, we provide several examples that show the basic functionality.
+To get started with BARK, we provide several examples that show the basic functionality.
 All examples are found in the `/examples`-directory of BARK.